4 Phases of Risk & Reward for Emerging Tech

 1. Experimentation > 2.
 Stabilization > 3.
 Adoption > 4.
 Absorption

-Keep this pattern in mind when crafting enterprise roadmaps that include the exploration or adoption of emerging technologies, or when thinking about the level of risks facing a new capabilities - say web3 - and the timing of risks and opportunities in that emergence.
+Keep this pattern in mind when crafting enterprise roadmaps that include the exploration or adoption of emerging technologies, or when thinking about the level of risks facing a new set of capabilities - say web3 - and the timing of risks and opportunities in that emergence.

 2 Key points: